The mean free path of ionizing photons at 5 < z < 6: evidence for rapid evolution near reionization: Mean Free Path Measurements

 The scaling of $\kappa_{912}$ with $\Gamma$ is highly uncertain, especially at the high redshifts that are relevant for this study.
 From a theoretical viewpoint, the value of $\xi$ is tied to the shape of the gas density distribution function near the self-shielding threshold.
 Adopting the \citet{miralda-escude2000} model of IGM opacity, and assuming that the density profile of a typical self-shielding absorber is isothermal, it can be shown that $\kappa_{912}\propto \Gamma^{-2/3}$, i.e. $\xi = 2/3$ \citep{furlanetto2005, mcquinn2011a}.
 Indeed, this value has been adopted in recent models of the fluctuating UVB at $z>5$ \citep[e.g.][]{davies2016,daloisio2018,nasir2020}.
 Using radiative transfer simulations of self-shielding systems, \citet{mcquinn2011a} found an even steeper scaling at $z=6$ with $\xi \approx 0.75$ (see their Fig. 4 and footnote 8 of \citealt{daloisio2018}).
 It should be noted, however, that the radiative transfer in their study was applied in post processing to absorbers extracted from hydrodynamic simulations.
 This approach misses the effect of the UVB on the density structure of the absorbers.

-More recently, \citet{daloisio2020} used fully coupled radiation hydrodynamics simulations to study self-shielding systems.
+More recently, \citet{daloisio2020} used fully coupled radiation hydrodynamics simulations to study self-shielding systems (see also \citealt{park2016}).
 Their findings suggest a more complex dependence of $\kappa_{912}$ on $\Gamma$ owing to the interplay between self-shielding and the hydrodynamic response of the gas to photoheating, which occurs on a time scale of hundreds of Myr.
 We can nonetheless examine their gas density distribution functions in an attempt to gain insight into $\xi$ (see their Fig. 5).
 At densities well above self-shielding, the probability distribution of $\Delta$ is reasonably approximated by $P \propto \Delta^{-1.8}$, where $\Delta$ is the gas density in units of the cosmic mean.
 Applying the analytic arguments of \citet{furlanetto2005} and \citet{mcquinn2011a} yields a milder scaling of $\xi \approx 0.33$.
 This would be the scaling for a short time after a bright source turned on suddenly, before the gas had time to react to the impulse.
 We note, however, some important caveats which suggest that $\xi$ may be larger than this.
 First, the $P(\Delta)$ of \citet{daloisio2020} are generally not well-described by a power law near self-shielding.
 Indeed, $\Delta^3 P$ appears to flatten at densities closer to self-shielding, implying a stronger dependence of $\kappa_{912}$ on $\Gamma$.
 Secondly, the dependence would likely evolve as the density structure of the gas readjusted to the changing UVB.
 Based on these considerations, we argue here that $\xi = 0.33$ may serve as an approximate lower limit.
 On the other hand, $\xi = 1$ is the scaling for the case of a uniform IGM in photoionization equilibrium.
 This limit is approached if the opacity is dominated by diffuse gas near the mean density, rather than over-dense peaks.
 In our fits we adopt a nominal value of $\xi = 0.67$ and a range $\xi = 0.33$--1.0 with a flat prior from which we randomly sample when performing bootstrap trials.
 We also perform fits with $\xi$ fixed to 0.33, 0.67, and 1.0.